STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 - Focus on your own path
 - Ignore clashing egos with colleagues and peers
 - Have a better mindset to learn instead of just trying to get stuff down
+- Logical thinking background helped Alumini with Coding and solving problems

 ### Are there any PBL scenarios in college computer science classes?
 - In college there are 2 of them, 1 in senior year